FilippoBovo/production-data-science/tutorial/a-setup/README.md

 📄 README.md
 ```

 > Although for data science this is a general base structure, some projects may require different ones.
-To understand what is a suitable base structure for a project, it may be helpful to draw a diagram with a starting point, which for data science is typically data, and an end point, in the form of a goal.
+To understand what is a suitable base structure for a project, it may be helpful to draw a diagram with a starting point, which for data science is typically data, and an end point in the form of a goal.
 >
 > ```
 >  ———————           ———————           ——————